 How to Get Rid of Yard Moles and Gophers

 Things You'll Need

-Flooding - This is also a very common method to try and get rid of yard moles and gophers.
+Flooding is also a very common method to get rid of yard moles and gophers.
 It is also one of the least toxic methods as well.
-A large hole is first dug out into the burrow.
-A hose is then placed into a hole and water is run for at least 15 minutes to flood out the pesky critters.
+Dig a large hole into the burrow.
+Place a hose into the hole and run water for at least 15 minutes to flood out the pesky critters.

 Talk with your local conservation officer or wildlife management specialists to make sure that you're following the proper procedures.